Air India Flight 182: Bombings

 At 00:15 UTC (8:15 p.m., 22 June) on 23 June, Air India Flight 181, a Boeing 747-237B named Emperor Kanishka, departed Toronto Pearson International Airport for Montréal–Mirabel International Airport.
-The aircraft was an hour and 40 minutes late because a "fifth pod" (a spare engine) was installed under the aircraft below the left wing to be flown to India for repairs.
+The aircraft was an hour and 40 minutes late because a "fifth pod" (a spare engine) was installed under the aircraft below the left wing to be flown to India for repairs and maintenance.
 Some of the parts had to be stored in the rear cargo compartment.
 The 5th pod engine was a serviceable spare engine that had been on lease to Air Canada after one of their Boeing 747s suffered an engine failure on the way to India.
 That engine received a post lease inspection and was declared serviceable by Air Canada personnel.

 The plane arrived in Montréal-Mirabel International Airport at 01:00 UTC (9:00 p.m., 22 June).
 There, it became Flight 182.
 Flight 182 departed for London Heathrow Airport, en route to Palam International Airport, Delhi, and Sahar International Airport, Bombay.
-Three hundred twenty-nine people were on board: 307 passengers and 22 crew.
+The plane had 329 people on board: 307 passengers and 22 crew.
 Captain Narendra Singh Hanse (56) served as the captain, with Captain Satwinder Singh Bhinder (41) as the first officer and Dara Dumasia (57) as the flight engineer.
 Many of the passengers were going to visit family and friends.